-A short instruction how to make use of the query
+Short instruction on how to make use of the query

-To apply my code to your environment, you have to make the following decisions and exchange the literals accordingly:
+To apply my code to your environment, you have to make the following decisions and exchange the literal accordingly:

 One or many tables?

 The query is designed to return the DDL of one or many tables in sequence and in such a way that you can copy the output of THESTRING as it is returned and run it.
-A two-step ordering ensures that lines of one table appear together and for every such table, every line contained in the order of a DDL statement.
-The overall order of returned lines comes from a converted ROWHASH of the TableId on the table level and rank numbers on the column level.
+A two-step ordering ensures that lines of one table appear together, and for every such table, every line is contained in the order of a DDL statement.
+The returned lines’ overall order comes from a converted ROWHASH of the TableId on the table level and rank numbers on the column level.